 Use a riddle or sieve to shake soil into the gaps around the stones, pushing it down firmly with your fingers, so that there are no spaces around the edges.

 Gently loosen soil around the stones with a rake and scatter a mixture of riddled soil and grass seed, spreading with a soft brush.
+Alternatively, you can plant low-growing alpines, or similar plants, imbetween the stones.
 Water it well unless rain is imminent.